tapankarnik/MetaBot/README.md

 # MetaBot

-An approach towards a new way of training chatbots.
-Talk to a chatbot that trains other chatbots!
-We use GPT3 to provide a way for molding your chatbot the way you want.
+This project is an approach towards a new way of training chatbots.
+The user is given a way to interact with and also give feedback to the chatbot using plain english.
+Why dive into a codebase when you could just tell it?
+We use two GPT-3 instances, one for understanding the user's feedback and generating a prompt, and the other as the chatbot.

 ## Installation